dovetail-genomics/chicago/README.md

 **This is the repo for the second version of CHiCAGO capture-HiC peak calling pipeline**

-Currently CHiCAGO is still under development, so below are just some very rough instructions on how to install and run the pipeline in its current form.
+Currently CHiCAGOv2 is still under development (the remaining issues are listed here: https://bitbucket.org/chic_snp/chicagov2/issues?status=new&status=open), so below are just some very rough instructions on how to install and run the pipeline in its current form.

 Preparing restriction enzyme-specific resource files
 =======================

-**If you are using HindIII**, all the required files are available as a tarball archive at the following location: https://www.dropbox.com/s/l15wy6srherfuvn/HindIII_files.tar.gz?dl=0 (it's 221Mb so probably a bit too large for bitbucket)
+**If you are using HindIII**, all the required files are available as a tarball archive at the following location: https://www.dropbox.com/s/l15wy6srherfuvn/HindIII_files.tar.gz?dl=0 (it's 112Mb so probably a bit too large for bitbucket)

 **Otherwise**, you will need to generate the following files yourself (the corresponding files available for HindIII are in brackets):